sudheerbhuvana/docitup-beta/README.md

 4. **Email sending fails**: Check AWS SES credentials and region
 5. **File upload fails**: Verify R2 credentials and bucket configuration

-## 📄 License

-This project is private and proprietary.

-## 👥 Contributing

-This is a private project.
-For contributions, please contact the project maintainers.

-## 📞 Support

-For issues and questions, please contact the development team.